Now I’ve got you humming along to Ray Charles or Gerry and the Pacemakers, haven’t I?

 I have found the best way is to tee-up a time for your group to lock in.
 That way it’s easier for everyone to balance with their ‘new normal’, and lock into their schedules.
 If you have family in different time zones, try and lock a time in on the weekend, as it’s easier to account for the difference without missing out on your sleep.

-For those states that have eased restrictions, why not meet up with some friends and enjoy a nice walk, run or bike ride together through a local park?
+Why not meet up with some friends and enjoy a nice walk, run or bike ride together through a local park?
 Just remember to keep up-to-date with the Government guidelines for your state and local area.

 Avoid winter weight gain